IronLanguages/ironpython3/Documentation/differences-from-c-python.md

 '0xfffd'
 ```

-The CPython's representation is not printable, but can be safely encoded back to the original form using `'surrogateescape'` (default when dealing with the OS environment):
+The CPython representation is not printable, but can be safely encoded back to the original form using `'surrogateescape'` (default when dealing with the OS environment):

 _CPython_
 ```